Kyle-Hosman/AnyTask/README.md

 <details>
 <summary><b>How is AnyTask different from Apple Reminders?</b></summary>

 Inspired by Reminders but built to go further.
-AnyTask adds an "Any" inbox, a Lock Screen widget, Sort mode, drag-and-drop on every list, and inline natural-language dates.
+AnyTask adds an "Any" inbox, a one-tap to input tasks Lock Screen widget, Sort mode, drag-and-drop on every list, and inline natural-language dates.
 </details>

 <details>